ABB CEO eyes more buys, but no plans for Rockwell

-ZURICH (Reuters) - ABB ABBN.VX is considering closing gaps in its automation and transmission portfolio via acquisitions but has no plans to bid for U.S. engineering company Rockwell (ROK.N), the Swiss-listed engineering firm’s chief was quoted as saying on Monday.
+ZURICH, April 23 (Reuters) - ABB is considering closing gaps in its automation and transmission portfolio via acquisitions but has no plans to bid for U.S. engineering company Rockwell, the Swiss-listed engineering firm’s chief was quoted as saying on Monday.

-ABB, which competes with Germany’s Siemens (SIEGn.DE) and France’s Alstom (ALSO.PA) and Schneider (SCHN.PA), develops products used by oil, mining and utility companies, and it hopes a global push to upgrade electrical grid infrastructure and use energy more efficiently will help its business.
+ABB, which competes with Germany’s Siemens and France’s Alstom and Schneider, develops products used by oil, mining and utility companies, and it hopes a global push to upgrade electrical grid infrastructure and use energy more efficiently will help its business.

 “Via acquisitions we could fill blank spots in automation and industrial control technology.
 In the area of industrial control technology we’re going for smaller buys,” Chief Executive Joe Hogan told Germany’s Handelsblatt newspaper.

-“From time to time there are rumors that we want to buy Rockwell.
+“From time to time there are rumours that we want to buy Rockwell.
 I can say it’s not true.”

 Under Hogan, a U.S. citizen, ABB has used its war chest to boost its presence in North America, buying industrial motor firm Baldor Electric for $4.2 billion in 2010 and spending more than $1 billion on U.S. software firm Ventyx.